-- What trainings have you completed to better understand working with trans people?
+- What training have you completed to better understand working with trans people?

 - Do you identify as trans?
-(Some therapists may not want to disclose, but many will!
-They will want to share with you that they first hand understand this experience)
+(Some therapists may not want to disclose, but many will!)

 - Do you currently have other trans clients?

-- What would you do if I shared something you were not educated on that part of my identity or experience?
+- What would you do if I shared something you needed to be educated on that part of my identity or experience?

 - Are you in supervision?
 Does your supervisor understand trans identity?

-Therapy can be an incredibly transformative and healing space for trans people, but it has to be with someone who gets it, with someone who is either trans, or is doing the work outside of your time together to show up for their trans clients.
-You deserve to have someone who isn’t going to invalidate your gender, or make you work as a teacher during your healing time!
+Therapy can be an incredibly transformative and healing space for trans people, but it has to be with someone who "gets it."
+A good fit could be with someone who is trans, LGBQ, or is doing the work outside of your time together to show up for their trans clients.
+You deserve a therapist who will always validate your gender and doesn't make you work as a teacher during your healing time.

-If you are currently struggling and are worried you may harm yourself or someone else, please reach out to one of the following resources:
+If you are currently struggling and need crisis mental health resources now, please reach out to one of the following resources: